Praveen005/CloudKeeper/README.md

  2. DB transactions are not being hendled well.
  3. Better error-handling, will introduce a custom logger, I have made it a mess, looking where has the error actually occured is a nightmare rightnow.
  4. Dameonize it to run in background.
+ 5. Change the project structure from current flat one.

 Result: It is working as intended:
 - Success message from terminal: